 Equity securities that have a readily determinable fair value are recorded at fair value with changes in fair value recorded in earnings and reported in other gain on investments, net in our Consolidated Statement of Income.
 These investments are included in equity securities on our Consolidated Balance Sheet.
 In some instances, we may account for equity securities using the net asset value practical expedient to estimate fair value.
+Realized gains and losses on the sale of equity securities with a readily determinable fair value and equity securities measured using the net asset value practical expedient are determined using the specific identification method and are reported in other (loss)

+gain on investments, net in our Consolidated Statement of Income.
 Refer to Note 24 for further information on equity securities that are held at fair value.